ReadieFur/LiveWallpaper/README.md

 # LiveWallpaper
- A basic live wallpaper app for Windows10
+A lightweight app that can run videos and gifs (pronounced GIFF not jiff) as your desktop wallpaper.